 Specific Policies General Intent Chapter 5 Section 5.1.5 Mississauga will ensure that the City's natural, environmental, and cultural resources are Direct Growth Section 5.1.6 maintained for present and future generations.
 Section 5.1.9 Section 5.2.1 Mississauga encourages compact, mixed use development that is transit supportive, in Section 5.2.3 appropriate locations, to provide a range of local live/work opportunities.
 Section 5.3.5.3 Section 5.3.5.5 New development will not exceed the capacity of existing and planned engineering services, Section 5.3.5.6 transit services and community infrastructure.
-Development proposals may be refused if existing or Section 5.3.5.7 planned servicing and/or infrastructure are inadequate to support the additional population and Section 5.4.4 employment growth that would be generated or be phased to coordinate with the provision of Section 5.4.5 services and infrastructure.
+Development proposals may be refused if existing of Section 5.3.5.7 planned servicing and/or infrastructure are inadequate to support the additional population and Section 5.4.4 employment growth that would be generated or be phased to coordinate with the provision of Section 5.4.5 services and infrastructure.
 Section 5.4.7 Section 5.5.1 Mississauga will establish strategies that protect, enhance and expand the Green System.
 Section 5.5.3 Mississauga will seek to enhance opportunities for the appreciation and enjoyment of the Green Section 5.5.4 System.
 Section 5.5.5 Section 5.5.13 Where higher density uses are proposed, they should be located on sites identified by a local area Section 5.5.14 review, along Corridors or in conjunction with existing apartment sites or commercial centres.
 Section 5.5.16 Section 5.6.1 Intensification within Neighbourhoods may be considered where the proposed development is compatible in built form and scale to surrounding development, enhances the existing or planned development and is consistent with the policies of this Plan.
-Development will be sensitive to the existing and planned context and will include appropriate transition in use, built form, density and scale.
+Development will be consisting to the existing and planted context and will include a second to Development will be sensitive to the existing and planned context and will include appropriate transition in use, built form, density and scale.